iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 for any $x, y \in M$.
-Then $f$ has a unique fixed point $x^\star$ and for any initial value $x_0$, iteratint $f$ will eventually converge towards $x^\star$,
+Then $f$ has a unique fixed point $x^\star$ and for any initial value $x_0$, iterating $f$ will eventually converge towards $x^\star$,

 $$ \lim_{n \to \infty} f^n(x_0) = x^\star.$$
 :::

 Proving this theorem is out of scope for this post[^banach].
-However we can think of it as saying that if a mapping contracts distances between points, it will have to take everything towards a single point.
+However, we can think of it as saying that if a mapping contracts distances between points, it will have to take everything towards a single point.

 [^banach]: It is out of scope more because it is a tangent to the topic